alceballosa/deform-aneurysm-detection/README.md

 Vessel segmentation docker image can be downloaded from: https://drive.google.com/file/d/1qa91P423Sp5fMqUUoMxBGV0EUEAQirBC/view

+You then can run ```docker load -i vessel_seg.tar``` to make it available in your environment.

 Weights can be downloaded from the following link: https://drive.google.com/file/d/1-5gOZEcdJ14Ght1hSZGSKsAyPLFT-y8o/view?usp=sharing

-After doing so, create the following folders under the repository folder:
+After doing so, create the following chain of folders inside the repository:

 `models/decoder_only_no_rec_pe_edt/`